mossy2100/ecmascript/base4and32literals.md

 | 4 | 16 | hexadecimal             | 0x     | 0123456789ABCDEF                 |
 | 5 | 32 | __triacontakaidecimal__ | __0t__ | 0123456789ABCDEFGHJKMNPQRSUVWXYZ |

-Both prefixes and letter-digits may be coded as either upper or lower case for consistency with hexadecimal literals.
+Both prefixes and letter-digits can be coded as either upper or lower case for consistency with the existing language specification.

 ## Quaternary (base 4)